Yxwww/yuxi-site/posts/darkmode.md

 ---
 title: Darkmode - doing it right
 description: Adding darkmode to this website.
-Documenting the things learned.
+Documenting the issues I tackled.
 published: 2023-07-06
 tags: darkmode, nextjs, tailwindcss
 image: capybara-darkmode.png
 ---

+{% callout %}
+This post is curently published in `dev notes` format.
+Will probably turn it into a proper blog post when I get to it.
+{% /callout %}

 ## Requirements